After a relatively long break, Steven Spielberg is back behind the director’s chair, and it was worth the wait.

 Ex-Machina (Alex Garland, 2015) should be a high priority.
 Not only does it tick two The Force Awakens actors off your list (Domhnall Gleeson also stars), it is an excellent piece of science fiction cinema.

-A Most Violent Year (J. C. Chandor, 2014) shouldn’t be overlooked.
+A Most Violent Year (J. C. Chandor, 2014)shouldn’t be overlooked.
 Whilst it isn’t one to make an immediate impact, it was critically acclaimed at the time and shows another side to his abilities.

 He’s had featured roles in a number of big-budget films, though you may, in hindsight, have forgotten he was in them.
 Agent Number 3 in The Bourne Legacy (2012), annoying Prince John in Robin Hood (2010) and the hammy Blue Jones in Sucker Punch (2011) all fall into this category.
 You could track down the film In Secret (2013), which is largely terrible and features Isaac in scenes of an erotic nature with Elizabeth Olsen.
 One to forget.

-Essential viewing: While We’re Young, Girls (TV)
+ADAM DRIVER AS KYLO REN Essential viewing: While We’re Young, Girls (TV)

 Kylo Ren has been the subject of much speculation, perhaps more so than any other character.
 He’s dark, he’s mysterious.
 The anticipation is similar to that of Darth Maul in The Phantom Menace (one thing they did get right in that film).
 The fact he’s hiding behind a mask helps, and his role is probably set to be similar to that of Darth Vader, with Supreme Leader Snoke as this film’s Emperor.
 Maybe.